egarbarino/safari_gke_2/lesson_2/README.md

 ## Lesson 2: Pods

 Welcome to Lesson 2, Pods.
 A pod is the most fundamental and atomic resource type in Kubernetes.
-A Pod wraps a container so that can we can define extra properties that help describe how the Pod runs and behaves in our environment.
+A Pod wraps a container so that can we can define extra properties that help describe how the container runs and behaves in our environment.

 This lesson is organized into five modules:

-2.1 Launching Docker Containers Using Pods
+- 2.1 Launching Docker Containers Using Pods
-2.2 Managing the Pod’s Lifecycle
+- 2.2 Managing the Pod’s Lifecycle
-2.3 Implementing Self-Healing Mechanisms
+- 2.3 Implementing Self-Healing Mechanisms
-2.4 Segregating Workloads Using Namespaces
+- 2.4 Segregating Workloads Using Namespaces
-2.5 Selecting Objects Using Labels
+- 2.5 Selecting Objects Using Labels

 ## Learning Objectives